 Arizona Sexual Abuse Lawsuits

-Arizona is one of the few states that enacted a revival window in 2019, allowing survivors of sexual abuse, whose claims were previously expired, the legal right to file those claims until December 31, 2020.
-This new law helps survivors of sexual abuse and assault get justice against their abuser, while also allowing for compensation.
-These laws enable lawyers handling sexual abuse claims in Arizona to file cases against sexual predators, including clergy members, and the Catholic church.
+In 2019, Arizona made several changes to its civil statute of limitations laws regarding child sexual abuse, including a new law specific to child sex abuse.
+These changes should help survivors of sexual abuse and assault get justice against their abuser, while also allowing for compensation.
+Statute of limitations laws enable lawyers handling sexual abuse claims in Arizona to file cases against sexual predators, including clergy members, and the Catholic church.

 Below you will find Arizona lawsuits news & updates, as well as additional information on Arizona’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Arizona sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Arizona settlements received by sexual abuse and assault survivors and a list of Arizona’s ‘credibly’ accused priests released by the dioceses.

 Arizona Statute of Limitations for Sexual Abuse & Assault

-Arizona is one of 29 states to pass SOL reform legislation in 2019 and 2020.
+Arizona was one of 29 states to pass SOL reform legislation in 2019 and 2020.
 A highlight of their SOL reform was extending the state’s SOL age cap to age 30 in order to help sexual abuse survivors.
-The state has also eliminated the SOL for child sex trafficking criminal claims and opened a retroactive claims window for sexual abuse civil claims.
+The state also eliminated the SOL for child sex trafficking criminal claims.

 Criminal Statute of Limitations Laws for Arizona

 In 2020, Arizona eliminated the SOL for child sex trafficking.
-Additionally, the state left no SOL for survivors of sexual abuse that were victims under the age of 15 or under the age of 18 if the abuser was a parent, guardian, teacher or priest.
+Additionally, the state has no SOL for survivors of sexual abuse who were victims under the age of 15 or under the age of 18 if the abuser was a parent, guardian, teacher or priest.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Arizona a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
 A score of 3 is defined as a criminal SOL eliminated for felonies only.